ElishaMendez/Compounding-Workflow-Analysis-Pharmacy-Operations-Project-/README.md

   <img src="images/PowerBi Version2.JPG" alt="Description of image 2" height="900" width="480"/>
 </div>

-## Insights Deep Dive
+# Insights Deep Dive
-- Front-Loaded Production Cycles: Our Production Trend shows a heavy peak on Mondays with a steady decline toward Friday.
-This isn't just a random trend; it’s driven by our shipping policy.
-Since we can't ship cold products on Fridays (to help preserve the expiration date of medications), we intentionally front-load our schedule to ensure all temperature-sensitive orders out the door each day by 4:00p.m. and no shipping on cold chain items on Friday.
-- Bulk Compounding Strategy: The high volume phone calls on Mondays and Tuesdays also reflects our "Bulk Prep" strategy.
-We prioritize compounding large batches of Bulk Capsules and Creams early in the week to facilitate the individual prescription volume we expect over the following days.
-- The Friday "Drop-Off": The sharp dip on Fridays in the dashboard highlights a shift in focus.
-With cold-shipping off the table, Friday becomes more of a "cleaning and prep" day for the following week rather than a high-output production day.
-- The "Phone Call Tug-of-War": One of the biggest challenges identified is Phone Call Complexity.
-There is a constant struggle to balance inbound patient inquiries with the outbound calls needed to "fill" the compounding calendar.
-When the team is tied up on the phones, it creates a delay in finalizing the production schedule and getting prepped for the next day, which causes a ripple effect on daily productivity.
+- Front-Loaded Production Cycles
+Production peaks on Mondays and steadily declines through Friday due to cold-chain shipping constraints.
+Since temperature-sensitive medications cannot ship on Fridays, production is intentionally front-loaded to ensure all orders are completed and shipped by 4:00 p.m. earlier in the week.
+This policy directly drives the observed weekly output pattern.
+- Bulk Compounding Strategy
+Higher phone volume on Mondays and Tuesdays aligns with the bulk compounding strategy.
+Large batches of bulk capsules and creams are prepared early to support expected prescription demand later in the week.
+While efficient, this approach increases early-week coordination and scheduling pressure.
+- The Friday “Drop-Off”
+The sharp decline in Friday production reflects a strategic shift rather than reduced efficiency.
+With cold shipping unavailable, Fridays are primarily dedicated to cleaning, inventory management, and preparation for the upcoming week.
+This reallocation supports smoother operations on higher-volume days.
+- The Phone Call “Tug-of-War”
+Phone call complexity creates a constant trade-off between patient support and production planning.
+Time spent handling inbound calls delays outbound scheduling calls needed to finalize the compounding calendar.
+These delays compound into downstream impacts on daily productivity and workflow readiness.

 ## Recommendations
 - Optimize the "Friday Gap": Since Friday is our lowest production day due to shipping constraints, we should officially designate it as "Deep Clean & Inventory Day."
 Using this low-volume window for maintenance ensures we don't have to stop production during the high-volume Monday rush.